sqlfluff/sqlfluff/docs/source/configuration.rst

 .. note::

-    Throughout the templating process **whitespace** will still be treated rigourously, and this includes **newlines**.
+    Throughout the templating process **whitespace** will still be treated rigorously, and this includes **newlines**.
 In particular you may choose to provide your *dummy* macros in your configuration with different to the actual macros you may be using in production.